CuteShaun/react-ts-example/README.md

 # Verbit Frontend Home Assignment

-This assignment has been given to you as part of our interview process. it should take approximately 5-6 hours to complete.
+This assignment has been given to you as part of our interview process.
+It should take approximately 5-6 hours to complete.

 ## How to do it
  - To begin, read all of the instructions on this page.
- -Use this repository to push the code to.
+ - Use this repository to push the code to.
 Start with creating a new `create-react-app` and push it as a baseline.
 Next, start working on the assignment (detailed below).
-- Push your changes roughly once an hour, even if your code is incomplete or does not build.
-This will allow us to see your progress.
+ - In order for us to see your progress, please push your changes roughly once an hour, even if your code is incomplete or does not build.
-- Once you have completed the assignment, make a final push containing working code.
+ - Once you have completed the assignment:
+   - Make a final push containing working code.
-- Edit the `README` with instructions on how to run the app, and Let us know when you're done.
+   - Edit the `README` with instructions on how to run the app.
+   - Let us know you're done.
-- you can contact us in any case:
+ - Feel free to contact us in any case:
- Omri: omri.barzilai@verbit.ai
+   - Omri: omri.barzilai@verbit.ai
- Hila: hila.ben-baruch@verbit.ai
+   - Hila: hila.ben-baruch@verbit.ai

 ## Assignment